Travel

 Whatever you do though, do not stop traveling and do not apologize for taking up space.
 It’s hard to unlearn the things society has drilled into us, I know, but we have to try.
 I’m still trying.
 And even though I still get butterflies over making flying arrangements, my fears are usually unfounded.
 Plus, I refuse to allow anyone to deny me of the travel experiences I yearn and work so hard for, and neither should you.

-This article was originally published in our sister publication Vacationer.
+This article was originally published in Vacationer.